 On the other hand, according to the 2015 Census, about 62% of Americans are white only, 17% are Hispanic or Latino only, 13% are black only, 6% are Asian only, 1% are Native American or Alaskan, and 2.5% are two or more races.
 (Note: Arabs are classified as “white” for censuses.)
 And these statistics don’t include “differently abled.”
 But even with these skewed figures, it’d be hoped that good books are written by/about 40% nonwhite “abled” people.
 Because people who fit these “other” categories deserve to see themselves represented in story too.

 The reality is we’re not there yet.
 Look closely at the above infographic.
 You might find this source post from September 2016 of interest.
-And here’s an interesting post on CCBC on how books are counted.
+And here’s an interesting post on CCBC on how books are counted (updated for 2019).

 What can I as a white writer do?
 Deliberately support those writers who write diverse books by blogging about those books, buying them, sharing about them, etc. And support diversity organizations.
 I just came across this list: 2016 LINKY (Diversity Children’s Books Reviews).
 It can be a source for me to find books.
 Plus, I can let people know about it through twitter, etc. And, of course there’s the We Need Diverse Books organization.
 This site has links to awards for specific types of diverse books.
 Again, it’s another source to find books that I can share.
-SCBWI has a page on their site that focuses on diversity, plus has two diversity grants.
+SCBWI has several diversity grants and awards.
+Check them out.
 Several of these diversity sites want you to notify them if you know of books, awards, etc. not on their lists.
 That’s something any of us can do.

 FYI, Multicultural Children’s Book Day is coming up on January 27th.
 You can download a free kindness kit here.